eksperimental-forks/phoenix/guides/contexts.md

   3. Store and update quantities in cart
   4. Calculate and display sum of cart prices

-From the description, it's clear we need a `Cart` resource for storing the user's cart, along with a `CartItem` to track products in the cart.
+From the description, it's clear we need a `Cart` resource for storing the user's cart, along with a `CartItem` resource to track products in the cart.
 With our plan set, let's get to work.
 Run the following command to generate our new context:

 ```console
 $ mix phx.gen.context ShoppingCart Cart carts user_uuid:uuid:unique